(Dec 2016 Revision)

-Everyone loves Carl Zeiss lenses, but not everyone can afford them, at least not widely known ZE/ZF or Contax series.
-Less known vintage Zeiss lenses are actually quite affordable and one particular Carl Zeiss can be bought for as little as $50/£25.
+Everyone loves Carl Zeiss lenses, but not everyone can afford them, at least not the modern ones or even the popular Contax series.
+If you are one of these people who can’t quite afford, but really want to own a “Zeiss”, fortunately there is a lens can be bought for as little as $50/£25.

-I’ve had a few of these lying around for a while now, but never bothered to try one out because on paper it doesn’t stand out at all, being quite slow for a 50mm prime.
-Occasionally someone would write me telling how much they like their Zeiss 50mm F2.8, but I always thought it must be the feeling of owning a “zeiss” lens that made them feel like that rather than the actual quality of the lens.
+I’ve collected a few of these over the years as they would often come bundled with the old camera kits, but I never actually bothered to try one out, because on paper it doesn’t stand out at all, being quite slow for a 50mm prime.
+Occasionally someone would write me telling how much they like their Zeiss 50mm F2.8, but I always thought it must just be the feeling of owning a “zeiss” lens that made them feel this way, rather than the actual quality of the lens.

-A few days ago I finally decided to see how this bargain lens actually performs.
-I took two of them out with me, the older Zebra version and the later, more common black version.
+Eventually I decided to see how this bargain lens actually performs.
+I took two of them out with me, the older “Zebra” version and the more common, updated black version (seen above).
 Other than the external appearance there doesn’t seem to be much difference between two.
 Same amount of aperture blades (5), same minimum focusing distance (35cm), same amount of aperture click-stops (12 from F2.8 to F22); the optics appear to be the same too.
-The only real difference I found is that the focusing throw is different on these lenses.
-The zebra version has about 225° of ration and black version about 270°.
-Both are impressive, but more focusing rotation helps achieve more precise focus without hunting back and forth.
+The only real difference I found is the focusing throw difference.
+The zebra version has about 225° of ration, while black version goes all the way to around 270°.
+Both are impressive, but more focusing rotation is generally considered better for precise manual focusing.

 Finally let’s talk about the actual optical performance.
 I didn’t expect much from this lens and I couldn’t be more surprised when I saw what I was getting on the camera display.
 Images looked beautiful on 3′ display, but more importantly they did not disappoint when I viewed them again on a 24′ display at home.
 This lens is actually very, very impressive performer in many ways!